DecimalTurn/VBA-on-GitHub/README.md

 If you need a refresher or you've never had to think about how line endings work, I'd suggest having a look at the introduction of [this article](https://www.hanselman.com/blog/carriage-returns-and-line-feeds-will-ultimately-bite-you-some-git-tips) by Scott Hanselman.
 It will explain the origin of this CRLF vs LF issue.

+When creating a `.gitattributes`, a common practice is to include `* text=auto` at the top of your file.
+This can be useful for certain cross-platform projects, but it's not really useful for VBA projects and it can even be a problem if that's the only entry you have in your `.gitattributes` file.

-Now, you'll first notice the use of `* text=auto eol=lf` in the template.
-The first part (`* text=auto`) is to let Git decide automatically for all files (`*`) if the `text` attribute should be "set" (aka. true) or "unset" (aka. false).
+`* text=auto` is normally to let Git decide automatically for all files (`*`) if the `text` attribute should be "set" (aka. true) or "unset" (aka. false).
 Having the `text` attribute set "enables end-of-line conversion: When a matching file is added to the index, the file's line endings are normalized to LF in the index." <sup>1</sup>.
-Usually, Git is pretty good at determining if a file is a text or binary file, but it's important to place the `* text=auto` line at the top, so that the lines that come after can override this behavior when we need it to<sup>2</sup>.
+Usually, Git is pretty good at determining if a file is a text or binary file, but it's important to place that line at the top, so that the lines that come after can override this behavior when we need it to<sup>2</sup>.

-The second part (`eol=lf`) tells Git to perform line conversion to LF during on checkout.
-Since LF is usually recognized as the default now, this is a good practice.
-The remaining lines in the .gitattributes file are then there to deal with the exceptions to this rule.
+In the suggested template, we don't include `* text=auto` because having this as the default for all file types requires you to be careful to override every case where you don't want that behavior.
+All that without seeing much benefit.
+Feel free to add it if you prefer, but make sure to include the other entries in the `.gitattributes` template file as they will deal with the exceptions to this rule.

 ### Why prevent LF normalization for VBA code?

 The VBE's heyday was in the 90s.
-Back then, Windows was running on CRLF and there was no intentions of supporting that competing LF standard.
+Back then, Windows was running on CRLF and there were no intentions of supporting that competing LF standard.
 Windows has now moved on and even Notepad supports LF nowadays, but the VBE does not sadly.

 This means that the VBE expects files to use CRLF and if you try to import a VBA code file with LF, you'll experience weird bugs such as the one described [here](https://github.com/VBA-tools/VBA-Dictionary/issues/5), [here](https://github.com/VBA-tools/VBA-Dictionary/issues/12), [here](https://github.com/VBA-tools/VBA-Dictionary/issues/38), [here](https://github.com/VBA-tools/VBA-JSON/issues/265) or [here](https://www.reddit.com/r/vba/comments/1ddpvtb/comment/l875ps5/).
-For that reason, the recommended template .gitattributes file in this repo prevents Git from performing LF normalization on files using CRLF (that you've likely exported from the VBE).
+For that reason, the recommended template `.gitattributes` file in this repository prevents Git from performing LF normalization on VBA code files (that you've likely exported from the VBE).

+All the issues mentioned in the previous paragraph have a common cause: People tried to download a single VBA code file, but GitHub gave them the "raw" file.
+The file they got was taken from inside the repository without any normalization back to CRLF.
+This normalization is taken care of when you clone or downloading the repository as a `.zip` file.
+In the end, if we don't want new comers to face any of theses issues, the simplest option is to prevent all line normalization like what is suggested here.

+### What about VBA projects with macOS support?

+Even if your VBA project has support for macOs, the Mac version of the VBE still expects the code files that it imports to use CRLF.

 ### Does the use of `-text` affect how Git performs diffs?